chiph/recipes/Oven Fried Chicken.md

 * When oven reaches temperature, put butter into skillet.
 When butter has melted, place each piece of chicken into skillet.\
 * Cook each side for about 12 minutes or until golden brown

+*Can add cayenne and other spices to dry mix for extra goodness*